topofocus/active-orient/rails.md

 * __active_orient/rails/connect.yml__ to /config
 * __active_orient/rails/config.yml__ to /config

 and modify the yml-files accordingly.
+(Depending on your settings, you might have to adjust tab-levels)

 Run the  bundler